 Our commitment to HSBC customers extends long after graduation.
 We hope the information found here will help point you in the right direction, wherever that may be.

 Whatever your reason, make sure it's the right one for you.
-Knowing that the financial cost will be high and the study will be extremely intense there are many benefits to furthering your education.
+The financial cost can be very high and the study extremely intense, but there are many benefits to furthering your education.

 Now that you've graduated or are about to graduate, you'll need to make sure you're in compliance with your current visa.
 Navigating the process can be stressful, especially as the eligibility requirements and legal rulings are constantly changing.

 If you're looking to stay on and gain practical work experience in your chosen field of expertise, then speak to the international student department at your university first.
 They'll be able to help identify options available to you and provide the necessary forms for you to apply.
 This will usually need to be done before your current visa expires.